 What do you like to do in your spare time?

-Recently, Dungeons & Dragons has taken over my life.
-I’m either creating backup characters, painting minis, or watching Critical Role.
+Recently, Dungeons & Dragons and Pathfinder have taken over my life.
+I play with four different groups (and I’m ALWAYS open to joining more!), and you can usually find me creating backup characters, painting minis, or watching Critical Role.

 What was the best day of your life?

 Picking up my little dog Max for the first time when he was a puppy – and every day with him since💕

 Curl up in some blankets with a nice cup of tea and daydream!

 What’s your favourite indulgence?